buddyboy3121/sidescrollerfps/README.md

 Ideas
 ================
-In-game currency
+- In-game currency
-Events
+- Events
-can buy reskins and guns with ingame currency or real currentcy
+- Can buy reskins and guns with in-game currency or real currency.
-competitions (can win new characters, special guns and skins, etc)
+- Competitions (can win new characters, special guns and skins, etc).
-grinding game (must play hours to get enough ingame currency for a gun)
+- Grinding game (must play hours to get enough ingame currency for a gun).